nchase/frameless/src/me.md

 Great performance and great quality are incredibly important to me. **I'm excellent at fixing UI bugs.**

-<blockquote class="quote quote--big">&ldquo;First make it work, then make it right, then make it fast.&rdquo;</blockquote>
+<blockquote class="quote effect quote--big">&ldquo;First make it work, then make it right, then make it fast.&rdquo;</blockquote>

 -----